tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 Then, the house was utterly silent.
 Juli had stopped too.

-Whatever I did *them,* it seemed to translate to my family.
+Whatever I did to *them,* it seemed to translate to my family.
 They were connected.
 Tethered.

 I turned around, nearly toppling back onto Ike from the shock of what I saw.